Chirality reversal at finite magnetic impurity strength and local signatures of a topological phase transition: Local signatures of chirality reversal: defect-core currents, toy model, and impurity projected T-matrix

 At the critical point the model undergoes a gap closing transition which can be obtained from the pole of the zero energy T-matrix.
 The pole arises from the bound state(s) $|\psi\rangle$ obeying

 where $G(0)$ is the Green's function of $H_0$ (graphene) at zero energy.
-The term bound state comes from the fact that a pole of the T-matrix corresponds to a pole of the full Green's function which within a gap of an insulator gives a bound state.
+The term bound state comes from the fact that a pole of the T-matrix corresponds to a pole of the full Green's function.
+For an insulator, within the gap, this gives a bound state.
+In the present case the clean system Dirac cones have no gap so the resulting states are quasi-bound states which have amplitude near the defect and remain spatially extended.
 Generically $ G(0) V_{\hexagon'}$ is a non-local operator and it might appear difficult to solve the above eigenvalue equation.
 However, we will see that $V_{\hexagon'}$ being a local operator, we can solve the eigenvalue equation by projecting it onto the defect eigenspace and then the full wavefunction can be obtained from the projected solution.

 Let us start by defining the projector $P_{\hexagon'}$, which projects onto the non-zero eigenspace of $V_{\hexagon'}$.
 We obtain $P_{\hexagon'}$ by diagonalizing $V_{\hexagon'}$,

 where $|\pm\rangle_S$ are the positive and negative chirality eigenstates of $V_{\hexagon'}$ with negative and positive eigenvalues, respectively: $V_{\hexagon'}|\pm\rangle_S = \mp \sqrt{3} h |\pm\rangle_S$.
 The wavefunction for $|\pm\rangle_S$ has the same form for both of the sublattices $S=A,B$, and is